jeffmm/cmake_tutorial/v1-cmake-intro/README.md

 install (FILES ${HEADERS} DESTINATION include/take_two)
 ```

+This is a minimalist CMake file, but it will get the job done.
+To see a more robust version, check out the `src/CMakeLists.txt` file in the `v3-examples` directory.

 The `.gitignore` file should have the line:

 ```bash
 /build*
 ```

 as well as any additional files you do **not** want to be tracked in your git repo.
+Never track your built binaries or libraries using git.

 Add and commit your changes locally, then push the changes to your remote repo on GitHub.